 - Trim the tops of the cake to remove the top crust.
 Crumble the crust into cake crumbs and mix it with 1 - 2 tbsp of ganache or frosting to make cake pop dough.
 This will be used to shape the cake base and the skull cap crown.

 - Place the sugar, water and vanilla in a pan.
 Heat over medium high heat and stir to dissolve the water.
 Bring it to a boil and boil for about a minute or two.
 Remove from the heat and let the syrup cool down.
 Stir in the bourbon.
 Pour the syrup into a squeeze bottle, so that it'll be easier to use.

 - Mix the chocolate, cream and salt in a bowl.
 Melt the chocolate in the microwave in 30 second bursts, while stirring in between until the chocolate has melted and formed a smooth ganache.

-- Allow the ganache to cool down until it is thick enough to spread.
-Use immediately, or reheat gently if it does set too hard.
+- Allow the ganache to cool down until it's thick enough to spread.
+Use immediately, or reheat gently if it set hard again.